 After Livingstone, I returned to Lusaka, the capital of Zambia, and volunteered for two weeks at an HIV clinic.
 This was a wonderful opportunity to introduce BodyTalk Access to many, many people.
 I was able to help relieve both patients and staff members of pain using BodyTalk Access and standard BodyTalk sessions.
 Patients experienced either full or partial relief of pain, noticeable relaxation, improved and expanded breathe cycles and increased well-being.
 Patients frequently exhibited immediate sweating, twitching, numbness, or a release of strange and strong odors, as well as new areas of sensation appearing and disappearing while receiving the BodyTalk techniques.
 One woman returned to me two days after receiving BodyTalk Access because she had slept “so, so well” since receiving BodyTalk and she wanted more.
 The physicians took notice of the relief experienced by both patients and staff at the clinic, and word spread to the Director who requested I return to train all the nurses in the BodyTalk Access techniques!
 I look forward to building on the foundations and relationships established during this trip to help integrate BodyTalk Access into Zambia’s current medical system, as well as empowering all Zambians with techniques to improve their health and well-being at all levels.

-Story submitted by Lauren Brim, LMT and Certified BodyTalk Instructor
+Story submitted by Dr. Lauren Brim, Certified BodyTalk Instructor